Stem Cell Transplants for Pediatric Patients: What to Know

 Infections After Transplant

 Stem cell transplantation patients are at high risk for infections because the immune system is suppressed from the conditioning therapy.
-Patients who receive stem cells from another person have an additional risk for infection since they take medications that suppress the new immune system.
-Patients need these immunosuppressive medicines in order to help prevent graft-versus-host disease (GVHD).
+Patients who receive stem cells from another person have an additional risk of infection since they take medications that suppress the new immune system.
+Patients need these immunosuppressive medicines to help prevent graft-versus-host disease.

 Engraftment

-After the marrow has been infused, the number of white blood cells and neutrophils, a certain type of white blood cell, increase over the next two to four weeks.
+After the marrow has been infused, the number of neutrophils, a type of white blood cell, slowly increases over the next two to four weeks.
 Engraftment occurs when the stem cell graft is making enough neutrophils to offer some protection against bacterial infections.

 Graft-Versus-Host Disease

 If your child receives stem cells from someone else, there is a risk of graft-versus-host disease (GVHD).
+It is caused when the donor’s (graft) T lymphocytes, a type of white blood cell, react against the cells of the patient (host).
+The effects of GVHD are most likely to involve the skin, gastrointestinal tract (digestive system), and liver.
 GVHD may occur before or after stem cell engraftment.
-It is caused when the donor’s (graft) T lymphocytes, a type of white blood cell, react against the cells of the patient (host).
-Therefore, the condition is called graft (donor)-versus-host (patient) disease.
-The patient is most likely to show the effects of GVHD in the skin, the gastrointestinal tract (digestive system) and the liver.
 In general, acute GVHD occurs before Day +100 and chronic GVHD occurs after Day +100.

 Other Side Effects

 The conditioning therapy and medications used during transplant may cause other side effects and toxicities.
-At Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, these are discussed during the initial consent meeting.
-Doctors and nurses are also able to explain these problems and the recommended treatments if they occur.
-Blood tests, X-rays, CAT scans, MRI scans, ultrasounds or biopsies (tissue samples) of certain tissues may help in the diagnosis of such problems.
+At Dana-Farber/Boston Children’s, these are discussed during the initial consent meeting.
+Blood tests, X-rays, CAT scans, MRI scans, ultrasounds, or biopsies (tissue samples) of certain tissues may help in the diagnosis of such problems.

 Discharge

-A child may be discharged after engraftment has occurred.
-He or she must also be medically stable and able to take the required medications.
+Patients are considered for discharge after engraftment has occurred.
+They must also be medically stable and able to take all required medications.

 Restrictions after Discharge